United States nationality law: U.S. outlying territorial history

 The Jones–Shafroth Act of 1917, conferred nationality with citizenship rights upon all inhabitants of Puerto Rico, regardless of when their birth occurred in the territory.
 In 1927, U.S. nationals of the U.S. Virgin Islands were granted citizenship rights.
 American Samoa became a U.S. territory in 1929 and its inhabitants became non-citizen nationals.
 Since passage of the Nationality Act of 1940, non-citizen nationals may transmit their non-citizen U.S. nationality to children born abroad.
 The Philippine Independence Act became effective in 1946, and thereafter, Filipinos did not have U.S. nationality.
 The residents of the Trust Territory of the Pacific Islands came under U.S. jurisdiction in 1947, pursuant to an arrangement with the United Nations, but it was not included as a territory at that time.
 U.S. nationals of Guam, by the Organic Act of 1950, were conferred the rights of citizenship.
 In 1976, the Trust Territories became the Commonwealth of the Northern Mariana Islands, were admitted as a territory, and inhabitants were conferred U.S. nationality with the rights of citizens.
 Co-administration of Panama and the Canal Zone commenced on October 1, 1979, and thereafter, U.S. nationality could not be acquired.

-Current scheme

-Acquisition of nationality
+Acquisition and loss of nationality

 There are various ways a person can acquire United States nationality, either at birth by naturalization or through court decisions and treaties.